chilperic/Deutsch-wipa-2026/README.md

 Replace from files
 ```

-Use **Replace from files** when you want the browser to discard old cached vocabulary and reload the current files from GitHub.
+Use **Replace from files** when I want the browser to discard old cached vocabulary and reload the current files from GitHub.

 ---